Your cart is empty!

 Do you remember the moment in your life when all of that changed?
 The first time you decided not to – or perhaps were unable to – honor your hunger?

 Somewhere along the line, many of us lose this innate tool to trust our bodies.
-Whether it’s because of the mixed messages we receive from the media, well-intentioned family or friends, or even health professionals, we disconnect from what our body wants.
+Whether it’s because of the mixed messages we receive from the media, well-intentioned family or friends, or even health professionals, many of us learn to disconnect from what our body wants.
 Because “we shouldn’t really be hungry” or “it isn’t meal time yet,” it only becomes more difficult to decipher how we’re feeling.
-The good news is that you can regain the gift of intuitively eating back.
+The good news is that you can always reclaim your ability to eat intuitively.
 According to a study published in January 2020, the benefits of eating this way have been associated with lower odds of depressive symptoms, low self-esteem, and body dissatisfaction.

-The idea of intuitive eating was first put forth by two registered dietitians, Evelyn Tribole and Elyse Resch in 1995 and based on 10 principles – a few of which we’ve outlined below.
+The concept of intuitive eating was first put forth by two registered dietitians, Evelyn Tribole and Elyse Resch, in 1995 and is based on ten principles – a few of which we’ve outlined below.

 For more ways to foster a healthy relationship with your body, check out our blog post here.